Komposthaufen/11909831_Mair_OSESM/README.md

 is_odd -> checks if a number is odd is_even -> checks if a number is even is_prime -> checks if a number is a prime number

+Ruff ckeck generated 9 errors that i dont know how to fix.
+The generated solution dosn't work and i cant seem to find a good alternative to == true/false.